mikeal/brrp/README.md

 $ brrp -x lodash.merge > lodash-merge.bundle.js
 ```

-This will do a fresh install of the npm module `buffer` in temporary
+This will do a fresh install of the npm module `lodash.merge` in temporary
 directory and then create a bundle of the module.

 If you have the target module already installed in your local npm project